Efficient evaluation of the dark-matter two-loop power spectrum in the EFT of LSS: Decoupling the dependence on cosmological models and integrations

 {Our numerical method provides significant freedom in selecting fitting functions.
-While the default set presented here allows for a faithful emulation of the linear power-spectrum and an efficient numerical integration, alternative functions may offer opportunities for further optimization.}
+While the default set presented here allows for a faithful emulation of the linear power spectrum and an efficient numerical integration, alternative functions may offer opportunities for further optimization.}

-\subsection{$\Delta \Pcal^{[j]}(k)$ outside integration kernels}
+\subsection{$\Delta \Pcal_{\rm lin.}^{[j]}(k)$ outside integration kernels}

-{ Replacing the exact $\DeltaP^{[j]}$ with the emulated $\DeltaP_{\rm fit}^{[j]}$ in the loop corrections $\Delta_m \Pcal_{r\rm{-loop}}$ indroduces a theoretical uncertainty.
-We observe that when $\DeltaP_{\rm fit}^{[j]}$ depends on a loop momentum and it gets convoluted in the loop integration, the uncertainty is small.
-The reason for this is that the difference between the fitted and exact functions, $\DeltaP_{\rm fit}^{[j]}(q) - \DeltaP^{[j]}(q)$, is generally an oscillating function of the loop momentum $q$.
+Replacing the exact $\DeltaP_{\rm lin.}^{[j]}$ with the emulated $\DeltaP_{\rm lin., fit}^{[j]}$ in the loop corrections $\Delta_m \Pcal_{r\rm{-loop}}$ indroduces a theoretical uncertainty.
+We observe that when $\DeltaP_{\rm lin., fit}^{[j]}$ depends on a loop momentum and it gets convoluted in the loop integration, the uncertainty is small.
+The reason for this is that the difference between the fitted and exact functions, $\DeltaP_{\rm lin.,fit}^{[j]}(q) - \DeltaP^{[j]}_{\rm lin.}(q)$, is generally an oscillating function of the loop momentum $q$.
 Upon integration, the positive and negative contributions tend to cancel to a large degree.

-Conversely, the replacement $\DeltaP^{[j]}(k) \to \DeltaP_{\rm fit}^{[j]}(k)$ leads to significantly higher errors when its argument is the wave-number $k$, which is independent of the loop momenta.
-In this case, $\DeltaP_{\rm fit}(k)$ is a factor outside the loop integral, and the beneficial cancellation of positive and negative fitting deviations no longer occurs.
+Conversely, the replacement $\DeltaP_{\rm lin.}^{[j]}(k) \to \DeltaP_{\rm lin., fit}^{[j]}(k)$ leads to significantly higher errors when its argument is the external wavenumber $k$, which is independent of the loop momenta.
+In this case, $\DeltaP_{\rm lin., fit}(k)$ is a factor outside the loop integral, and the beneficial cancellation of positive and negative fitting deviations no longer occurs.
 The relative error of the approximation can therefore become large, particularly in regions where the loop corrections $\Delta_m \mathcal{P}_{r\rm{-loop}}$ themselves are small.
 It is crucial to note that this is a systematic error inherent to the fit's accuracy, not a statistical one from the Monte Carlo integration, and can only be mitigated by improving the emulation.

-A straightforward solution is to use the exact $\DeltaP^{[j]}(k)$ when its argument is independent of loop momenta.
-To achieve this, we decompose each component of the loop corrections, $\Delta_m \mathcal{P}_{r\text{-loop}}$, into a part proportional to $\DeltaP^{[j]}(k)$ and a remainder:
+A straightforward solution is to use the exact $\DeltaP_{\rm lin.}^{[j]}(k)$ when its argument is independent of loop momenta.
+To achieve this, we decompose each component of the loop corrections, $\Delta_m \mathcal{P}_{r\text{-loop}}$, into a part proportional to $\DeltaP_{\rm lin.}^{[j]}(k)$ and a remainder,